 Don’t take oregano oil if you have a bleeding disorder or are on any medications that alter clotting of your blood.

 Supplements and herbs aren’t closely monitored by the FDA, and there may be issues regarding such attributes as purity, contamination, quality, and strength.
 Research the brand and be an informed consumer.
-It’s always wise to talk to your physician before using any herb or supplement.
+It’s always wise to talk to your healthcare provider before using any herb, essential oil, or supplement.

 Even if you don’t have an allergy, taking oregano oil may cause:

 - stomach problems

 - muscle pain

 - difficulty swallowing

 - excessive salivation